 The doctor is coming, but she’s not quite here, so I have to hold the baby in.
 I have to NOT.
 PUSH.

 Me: But I’m not pushing!
 My uterus is pushing for me and I don’t think I can stop it!

 Nurse #??: DON’T PUSH, GIRL.
 BLOW OUT THAT CANDLE.
 BREATHE.
 BREEEEEATHE.

 Three contractions.
 Baby’s head is seriously anxious to come out, and I have to hold her in through THREE CONTRACTIONS.
 Do you know how hard that is?
 The best comparison I can come up with is trying to hold in explosive diarrhea.
 Think about that for a second.
 Or, if you actually have explosive diarrhea right now, give it a shot.
 Try to hold it in.

 The doctor finally runs in, cleans up, pulls on some gloves, and says to me, “This is what you were trying to avoid, isn’t it?”

 At which point I realize THIS IS THE DOCTOR WHO TOLD ME I WASN’T IN LABOR.
-And I would love to make fun of her for being wrong and make some sort of snarky comment, but there is a baby trying to tunnel her way out of my body and then I get another contraction and she says, PUSH!
+And I would love to make fun of her for being wrong and make some sort of snarky comment about how maybe she should take people more seriously, but there is a baby trying to tunnel her way out of my body and then I get another contraction and she says, PUSH!